Table of Contents

-You’ll have to cross the treacherous Cho La Pass to get to Everest Base Camp and the Gokyo Valley.
+You must cross the treacherous Cho La Pass to Everest Base Camp and the Gokyo Valley.
 Passing across Cho-La Pass on the way to Everest Base Camp is no easy feat.
-High-altitude adventures and steep up-and-down travels provide an element of adventure to even the simplest hikes in the Everest region.
+High-altitude adventures and steep up-and-down travels provide an element of experience to even the simplest hikes in the Everest region.

 A growing number of courageous travelers are choosing to face the hurdles head-on since the rewards of the adventure exceed the dangers.

-A major highlight of the Everest Cho La Pass trek
+A significant highlight of the Everest Cho La Pass trek

 - Get the thrilling experience with the 18 days Cho La Pass trek to EBC